Suicide Prevention Training for Schools

 - Geared toward professional and support staff, and relevant to school settings,

-- Provides adequate time dedicated to the training, with a minimum of two hours, and
+- Provides adequate time dedicated to the training, with a minimum of two hours,

 Culturally Relevant Supplement